Close

 The available educational options are as diverse as the locations where you may be assigned.
 There are multiple factors to consider and choices to be made for each relocation, and your children will have unique educational needs.
 Before you move, understand the education opportunities available for your student.

-The Department of Defense Education Activity, or DODEA, operates 160 schools serving K-12 students.
-DODEA’s eight districts are located in 11 foreign countries, seven states, Guam and Puerto Rico.
-DODEA also offers a Virtual High School option for students.
+The Department of War Education Activity, or DoWEA, operates 161 schools serving K-12 students.
+DoWEA’s nine districts are located in 11 foreign countries, seven states, Guam and Puerto Rico.
+DoWEA also offers a Virtual High School option for students.

 Image of Computer Laptop

-Visit the DODEA website for information about eligibility criteria for DODEA school, and find additional information, register new students or re-register existing students.
+Visit the DoWEA website for information about eligibility criteria for DoWEA school, and find additional information, register new students or re-register existing students.

 Public education